The first ever website building tool I came across was called Moonfruit SiteMaker Live, way back in 2004.

 Nowadays, I enjoy using nothing other than WordPress and a small handful of practical web design and development tools that work harmoniously with WordPress for creating websites.

-If you’re an avid WordPress web designer or developer too, below I’ve compiled a list of my favorite tools, themes, plugins, apps and various Chrome extensions I love to use for creating beautiful WordPress websites.
+If you’re a budding WordPress web designer or developer, below I’ve compiled a list of my favorite tools, themes, plugins, apps and various Chrome extensions I love to use for creating beautiful WordPress websites.

 Chances are you’re probably already using most of these, but if you’re not, then you’re in for a real treat, especially if you’re just starting out or discovering some of these tools for the first time.